ketan1741/iGuideU/README.md

 # iGuideU
-iGuideU is a Indoor Navigation System by Squid Squad made during DevJams'19.
+iGuideU is a Indoor Navigation System which works on Dijkstra's algorithm.
+The project was built by Squid Squad during DevJams'19.